 GT Pathways courses, in which the student earns a C- or higher, will always transfer and apply to GT Pathways requirements in AA, AS and most bachelor's degrees at every public Colorado college and university.
-GT Pathways do not apply to some degrees (such as many engineering, computer science, nursing and others listed here).
+GT Pathways does not apply to some degrees (such as many engineering, computer science, nursing and others listed here).
 You should always seek advising from the appropriate advisor at the college or university you plan to attend to ensure you are selecting the appropriate coursework for your degree and that it will apply to those degree requirements.
-This checklist can help high school students plan their AP, IB and Concurrent Enrollment courses.
+This checklist and these guidelines can help high school students plan their AP, IB and Concurrent Enrollment courses.

 1 course (or a series of three 1-credit hour courses)

 Arts & Humanities - 2 courses (minimum 3 credits each)